conan-io/docs/uploading_packages/remotes.rst

 conan-center [deprecated]
 -------------------------

-**conan-center** was the official repository but is is no longer recommended.
-It is configured as the second default remote in the Conan client to keep backwards compatibility:
+**conan-center** was the official repository but is is **no longer a default remote** in the Conan client and **its usage is completely discouraged**.
+This documentation is kept here only for reference purposes.

 .. code-block:: bash

     $ conan-center: https://conan.bintray.com [Verify SSL: True]

-It contains all the packages from the ConanCenter remote as well as **legacy packages with full reference** (`zlib/1.2.11@conan/stable`).
+It contains all the packages that were in the `conancenter` remote until July 1st (new packages are no longer uploaded to this remote), as well as **legacy packages with full reference** (`zlib/1.2.11@conan/stable`).
+These package binaries were created by users in their own
-These package binaries were created by users in their own Bintray repositories and included in this main repository.
+Bintray repositories and included in this main repository.
 This flow of contributing packages to ConanCenter is no longer available and packages are **not recommended** and should be considered as **legacy**.

 .. important::

-    This remote contains packages that are no longer maintained and will be removed from Conan's default configuration soon.
-We strongly encourage users to use `conancenter` and swift to the official package references without **user/channel** (`zlib/1.2.11@conan/stable` -> `zlib/1.2.11`).
+    This remote contains packages that are no longer maintained.
+We strongly encourage users to use `conancenter` and swift to the official package references without **user/channel**
+    (`zlib/1.2.11@conan/stable` -> `zlib/1.2.11`).